 Sunday, August 14, 2022

-Transformation from Old Rubber Plantation to Health Centre
+Transformation from Old Rubber Plantation to Health Centre, Tampin

-The story of the transformation of an old rubber plantation to become the existing Aenon Health Care is a phenomenon one.
+The transformation of an old rubber plantation into what is now Aenon Health Care is nothing short of remarkable.

 Sunrise in days of good weather is an awesome sight.